KeatonSteil/KeatonSteil.github.io/_posts/2019-01-16-beginning-of-infinity-ch2.md

 ---
 layout: post
 title: the beginning of infinity 2
-subtitle: explanations that transform the world<br>a book by david deutsch<br>chapter 2; Closer to Reality
+subtitle: Explanations that Transform the World<br>a book by David Deutsch<br>chapter 2; Closer to Reality
 summary: a book by David Deutsch<br>chapter 2 summary and thoughts
 date:   2019-01-16
 permalink: /beginning-of-infinity/ch2/